Kushion32/ros-mcp-server/examples/5_docker_turtlesim/README.md

 ```bash
 docker compose up -d
 ```

-And attach to the container
+And attach to the container:
 ```bash
 docker exec -it ros2-turtlesim bash
 ```